How the government, central bank, and commercial banks work together to create money.

 Step 4: Consumer spends their borrowed money.

 The consumer can transfer their deposits to another consumer or business via check, bank wire, or ACH.
+(Credit card transactions are also similar to the diagram above.)

-The transaction happens between a buyer and a seller, although the funds are actually exchanged between two banks.
-When the buyer spends their deposits, the buyer’s bank (Prax Bank) transfers the deposits to the seller’s bank (Lud Bank).
+The transaction happens between two consumers/businesses (a buyer and a seller), although the funds are actually exchanged between two banks.
+Banks use their reserves at the Federal Reserve to cover the transaction.
+When the buyer spends their deposits, the buyer’s bank (Prax Bank) transfers some of its reserves to the seller’s bank (Lud Bank).

-Since the Federal Reserve Act of 1913, all checks, wires, and other deposit transfers have been cleared through the Federal Reserve.
+Since the Federal Reserve Act of 1913, all checks, wires, and other deposit transfers have been cleared through the Fed.
 When Prax Bank sends funds to Lud Bank, the Federal Reserve debits Prax’s reserve account and simultaneously credits Lud’s reserve account.
 Prax Bank loses deposits and reserves.
 Lud Bank gains deposits and reserves.

 Banks don’t need your deposits